jfrog/jfrog-idea-plugin/README.md

 - [**Secrets Detection**](#secrets-detection): Prevent the expose of keys or credentials that are stored in your source code.
 - [**Infrastructure as Code (IaC) Scan**](#infrastructure-as-code-iac-scan): Secure your IaC files.
 Critical to keeping your cloud deployment safe and secure.

+You can read more about JFrog Advanced Security [here](https://jfrog.com/xray/#xray-advanced).

 #### Additional Perks

 - Security issues are easily visible inline.